 Choosing a credit cards can get a little complicated as they all have unique features, but when comparing Qantas credit cards some of the key ones to keep an eye out for are:

-Bonus point offers.
+- Bonus point offers.
 One of the quickest ways to score free travel is through introductory points offers.
 These usually come with some conditions though so just be sure you don’t find yourself spending money (and getting into debt) just so that you accrue points.
 If a card comes with a bonus points offer, for instance 50,000 bonus points by spending $3,000 on your card within the first three months of activating your account, then be smart and do all your shopping on the card but then pay it off in one lump sum on the due date.
-With bonus points offers, the amount you have to spend, the amount of bonus points available and the timeframe in which you have to spend can change from card to card so check out which one will be best for your financial situation.
+With bonus points offers, the amount you have to spend, the amount of bonus points available and the timeframe in which you have to spend can change from card to card so check out which one might suit your financial situation most.

 More than one card?
 One of Mozo’s top tips when it comes to accruing extra rewards points is to get more than one card to maximise the amount of points you earn.
 The equation is simple, more than one cardholder means more purchases and that means one thing, more Qantas Points.
 When comparing Qantas credit cards it is definitely worth checking out how many cards you can get without having to pay a fee.
 So if you have a family member who can also put their spending towards your Frequent Flyer Account, it could be a good way to boost your points.
 Just make sure that, with all these extra purchases (and points), you’re still able to pay off your balance in full each month so that you can avoid the hefty interest rates associated with these cards.
 And also be aware that it’s your credit history that will be affected if there is ever an issue.

 Annual fees.
-Just because you want access to one of the best Frequent Flyer programs in Australia, doesn’t mean you necessarily need to splash out an exorbitant annual fee to get your hands on a Qantas-branded piece of plastic.
+Just because you want access to the Qantas Frequent Flyer program in Australia, doesn’t mean you necessarily need to splash out an exorbitant annual fee to get your hands on a Qantas-branded piece of plastic.
 When scouring the market, an annual fee is a key feature that can help you make the decision on whether you go with one card or another and some providers will waive this fee completely!

 DO - Pay your balance off in full each month.
 If you don’t, you’ll likely have to pay a high purchase interest rate which will negate the value of any Qantas rewards points you earn.